runtimeverification/michelson-semantics/USER_GUIDE.md

 ```

 Clearly, at this point, the test is incorrect.
 Why?
 In the abstracted stack,
-all information about the relationship between the two stack values is lost,
+information about the relationship between the two stack values is lost.
-except their type information.
-This means, for one thing, that both branches
-of the `IF` are possible, depending on whether `I < J` is true or false.
+This means, for one thing, that both branches of the `IF` are possible, depending on whether `I < J` is true or false.

 Additionally, we need to sure that for any two integers `I` and `J` that: